MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 ### Example

 Here's an example of a schema CSV file that would be created to support the hierarchy shown in the image above.
-This schema contains the three required columns, `TargetName`, `ParentName`, and `InternalID`, three attribute columns named `Store layout`, `Departments:Clothing`, and `Departments:Foods`, and three bucket columns named `Fresh Foods`, `Frozen Foods`, and `Womenswear`.
+This schema contains the following:

+- Three required columns named `TargetName`, `ParentName`, and `InternalID`
+- Three attribute columns named `Store layout`, `Departments:Clothing`, and `Departments:Foods`
+- Three bucket columns named `Fresh Foods`, `Frozen Foods`, and `Womenswear`.

 The `Store layout` attribute has values that include `Compact`, `Standard`, and `Large`.
 The `Departments` attributes can be set to a value of `0` (zero) or `1`.
 The `Store` layout and `Departments` attributes aren't shown in the image above; they're added here to help show how attributes can be added to node entries.
 The same is true for the three bucket columns.